3/4/2025

 Chief Financial Officer

-Yeah, maybe just to frame it a little bit.
-You know, when we talked about, you know, some of the majority of those activities that really drove that consistent improvement of adjusted EBIT over the last three quarters, moving from a negative 6.6 million to now, you know, negative 1.3 million for Q4.
-On an annual life basis, that equates to about 22 million.
-So that is in line with what we were targeting actually a little bit better than what we were targeting.
-We are, of course, focusing on expanding gross margin and driving profitable revenue growth.
-And you've seen significant enhancement of our gross margins year over year, both for the services revenue as well as for the product revenue.
+Yeah, maybe just to frame it a little bit, when we talked about some of the cost measures that we took starting in Q2, we've made good progress.
+We implemented the majority of those activities, and that really drove that consistent improvement of adjusted EBIT over the last three quarters, moving from a negative 6.6 million to now, you know, negative 1.3 million for Q4.
+On an annualized basis, that equates to about 22 million, so that is in line with what we were targeting.
+Actually, a little bit better than what we were targeting.
+We are, of course, focusing on expanding gross margins and driving profitable revenue growth, and you've seen, you know, a significant enhancement of our gross margins year over year, both for the services revenue as well as for the product revenue.
 So I think we're well on track to continue to execute.
-At the same time, you know, we are driving, you know, certain initiatives that we have that we believe will derive revenue growth in the near future.
+At the same time, you know, we are driving, you know, certain initiatives that we have that we believe will drive revenue growth in the near future.
 So that's another aspect to consider.
-So I think in terms of timing of reaching adjusted EBIT, positive adjusted EBIT, we can't give you, you know, direct timing.
-But, you know, it is our stated goal to reach that during 2025 and the timing of it really depends on some of the ramp that we expect to see on the service side, but the global zone gene therapy side.
+So I think in terms of timing of reaching adjusted EBITDA, positive adjusted EBITDA, we can't give you, you know, direct timing.
+But, you know, it is our stated goal to reach that during 2025.
+And the timing of it really depends on some of the ramp that we expect to see on the services side, and particularly on the cell and gene therapy side.

 speaker